libgeos/geos/README.md

 All functionality of the C API is available through the `geos_c.h` header file.

 Documentation for the C API is provided via comments in the `geos_c.h` header file.
-C API usage examples can be found in the GEOS unit tests and in the source code of software that uses GEOS, such as PostGIS and the sf package for R.
+C API usage examples can be found in the [examples](examples/) directory.

 ### Using the C++ interface